AniketRajSingh/Institute-of-Engineering-and-Technology-Ayodhya/README.md

 To Join this Git contact Techno IT Club Members and give your git id so we'll add you as collaborators

 Once Joined Name your Branch as Follows : Dev/YOUR_NAME/YOUR_ROLLNO , Example: Dev/Aniket/20207, Dev/Abhinav/20201 Etc.

+You can visit and see the site using link https://aniketrajsingh.github.io/ietayodhya.github.io/